Clarke Mills

-Clarke Mills or Vanity Fair Mills is a historic textile factory building in Jackson, Alabama.
+Clarke Mills or Vanity Fair Mills is a historic textile factory building in Jackson, Alabama, United States.
 It was designed in the Moderne style by H.B.
 Bieberstein.
 The facility was completed in 1939 and was occupied by the Vanity Fair Corporation throughout much of its history.
 Clarke Mills was added to the National Register of Historic Places on April 30, 1998.